TestDrive

 Now the user is signed into their Office 365 email.
 We've populated sample emails in your inbox for demo purposes.

-For more information on ACE please see the AppConfig Community page: http://www.appconfig.org/
+For more information on ACE please see the AppConfig Community page.

-Lets take a look at this experience using Salesforce.
-Launch Salesforce.
+Let's take a look at this experience using Zoom.
+Launch Zoom.

-After accepting the EULA Workspace ONE automatically signs the user in and App Config pushed down through Workspace ONE UEM feeds in my Salesforce environment info so I'm directed to the correct instance.
+Workspace ONE automatically signs the user in and App Config is pushed down through Workspace ONE UEM feeds in my Zoom environment info so I'm directed to the correct instance.

-All the user had to do was accept the terms and now I'm signed in as my identity in Salesforce using Workspace ONE and App Config.
+All the user had to do was accept the terms and now I'm signed in as my identity in Zoom using Workspace ONE and App Config.

 Next, let's move onto the VMware Content Locker.
 If you don't yet have content locker installed on your device you can install it from the Workspace ONE catalog.
 Launch into Content Locker.